grapp1/kw-intern/parflow/docs/parflow_keys.rst

 :default: Walker2
 .. note::
-    The value must be one of the following options ['EtaConstant', 'Walker1', 'Walker2']
+    The value must be one of the following options: EtaConstant, Walker1, Walker2

 Solver.Nonlinear.EtaValue